freeCodeCamp/guide/src/pages/typography/font-weight-and-style/index.md

 font-weight: 700; /* equal to 'bold' above */
 ```

-Numerical value and the common description
+Numerical value and their common description

 | Value	| Common Description           |
 | ----- | ---------------------------- |